mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ### Lab: Update the bot to use Azure Search

 Now, let's update the bot to call Azure Search.
 First, open Tools-->NuGet Package Manager-->Manage NuGet Packages for Solution.
 In the search box, type "Microsoft.Azure.Search".
 Select the corresponding library, check the box that indicates your project, and install it.
 It may install other dependencies as well.
+Under installed packages, you may also need to update the "Newtonsoft.Json" package.

 ![Azure Search NuGet](./resources/assets/AzureSearchNuGet.jpg)